 Madeira, which the British didn't tax, provided Hill the money to build it; The "Father of American Surgery," Philip Syng Physick, lived here.
 See how the wealthy lived in the early 1800's at this 32-room house.

-Philadelphia since its founding has been a town that has liked to tipple.
-And a favorite spirit of drinkers in the 18th century proved to be Madeira, a fortified grape juice and brandy beverage.
+Colonial Philadelphians enjoyed Madeira, a fortified wine made in the Madeira Islands, off the coast of Africa.
 Importer Henry Hill made enough money as a Madeira merchant to build this elegant free-standing mansion in what was becoming one of the more fashionable neighborhoods of a post-Revolutionary city better known for rowhouses.
-Thirst for Madeira made Hill so wealthy that in addition to building this abode, he could also maintain a country estate called Carlton which overlooked the Schuylkill River, complete with a private racetrack.
+Thirst for Madeira made Hill so wealthy, he could also maintain a country estate called Carlton, complete with a private racetrack, overlooking the Schuylkill River.
 Though that manse is now covered by a reservoir, the Hill-Physick-Keith house endured — just barely though.
 Some years after Hill died of Yellow Fever, doctor Philip Syng Physick who built his reputation fighting that dread disease (by prescribing bleeding no less) moved in.
 Through medical innovation and invention, Dr. Physick, with a name that may as well have been sent from central casting, went on to be known as the "Father of American Surgery."
 Yet his legacy was not enough to maintain a mansion that became like a piece of tarnished silver in a neighborhood of mismatched cutlery.
 After a century-long habitation by several generations of a pedigreed Philadelphia family, the house ultimately was abandoned — prey for vandals heisting shreds of history with every theft.
 In the end though, it was America's thirst for TV, that eventually helped to save this magnificent mansion.
 In the late 1960's, Walter Annenberg (publisher of TV Guide) restored the stately Physick House and then donated the house to the Philadelphia Society for the Preservation of Landmarks.

 This area of Society Hill was a changing neighborhood in the 1760s.
 Part of Hill's mansion was built on the site of the razed City Alms House, an institution which contained an infirmary for the needy ill, special apartments for the insane, and provided those healthy, but poor, the opportunity to work.
 Middle class speculators bought up the sub-divided alms-house land.
 By 1786, the year Hill built his house, a neighborhood of builders, artisans and some merchants was giving way to gentlemen (rich men of leisure), wealthy merchants, and clergy members.
 One block to the north, merchant William Bingham, wealthy as a Pharaoh, built a palatial manor.
 Bingham's gardens were populated with exotic citrus trees that backed onto Fourth Street.
 A little farther up the block lived the well-to-do Edward Shippen, whose daughter Peggy would unwittingly besmirch the good family name after marrying Benedict Arnold in 1779.